 I therefore approached a lender I have a good relationship with, who I knew would be willing take a view on the clients’ overall circumstances.
 Despite their lack of refurbishment and development experience, my clients owned an unencumbered property worth £1.5million—and having researched carefully, they had excellent contractors in place and had secured the relevant planning permission.
 Many more experienced developers have nothing near such a valuable asset to use as security.

-As such, my clients did not represent a risk, and the lender was happy to offer terms for the case.
+As such, my clients did not represent a risk, and the lender was happy to offer terms to finance for conversion of the properties.
 I negotiated for a rate of 0.95% per month on a 12-month term.
 This was essentially development finance with drawdown stages to enable them to progress with the works.